SanjitPingili/QuizAppIOS/README.md

 ## LogIn.swift
 - Log in presents a log in page to the user which allows them to enter a valid username and password to access the app.
 It then presents a menu to the user where they are able to choose from multiple options such as settings, flashcards, quizzes, saved questions, and progress.
 This file also contains a large portion of the flashcard code which is part of the multiple options presented to the user.
+- edited this semester to have low coupling and high cohesion - Varun

+##Progress.swift**
+- creates a feature so that users can track their progress in the app.
+Integrated with the backend to contain algorithm regarding recent questions

+##Quizzes.swift
+- created quizzes page to incorporate the quizz screen.
+Able to work with flashcard front and flashcard back functionality

+##SavedQuestions.swift
+- created page for saved question.
+Have to integrate with backend to create data structure to store data

+##Settings.swift
+- created settings page to deal with settings fucntionality.
+Addded secondary settings button to go back to settings page rather than main page.
+Added dark mode, about/version/privacy page and change username/password page.

 ## QuizView.swift
 - Loads the quiz content and the functionality of the flashcard such as flipping the flashcard, and going to the next question.